I cannot even begin to count the number of sermons, books, and other teachings I’ve encountered on this topic over the last 40 years.

 Most teachers make the mistaken claim that a shield and armor are only for defense and a sword for offense.

-As someone who has become relatively skilled at two different forms of sword combat in times past (epée fencing and Japanese kenjutsu), I would take serious issue with this claim.
+As someone who has become relatively skilled at two different forms of sword combat in times past (epée fencing and Japanese kenjutsu), I take serious issue with this claim.
 Neither sport fencing (all three styles of which hearken back to actual European swordplay) nor kenjutsu/kendo rely on the presence of a shield, yet practitioners skilled in those arts can defend themselves quite nicely without one, thank you very much!
 And these are but two examples of sword combat that require no shield for defense — there are many more!

 Swords